Want to learn all the best meditation techniques? You’re in for a treat.

 Digging into classic texts and reading the words of masters like Lao Tzu, Thich Nhat Hanh and Osho is a real pleasure that should be enjoyed alongside studying meditation.

-Dig into ancient texts and you’ll find the very heart and core of meditation.
-It’s in the ancient classics like the Bhagavad Gita, the Vimalakirti Sutra, and the Pali Canon, that you’ll find the roots of meditation.
+The core of the tradition is found in the ancient texts.
+It’s in the ancient classics like the Bhagavad Gita, the Vimalakirti Sutra, and the Pali Canon, that you’ll find the roots of this ancient technique.

-Like the trunk, branches, and leaves of a great tree, meditation has grown over countless years, but its roots are still anchored in the ancient texts, among the fertile soil of ancient Eastern culture.
+Like the trunk, branches, and leaves of a great tree, the practice of mindfulness has grown over countless years, but its roots are still anchored in the ancient texts, among the fertile soil of ancient Eastern culture.

-Most of the different types of meditation techniques practiced today come from the tradition of Buddhist Meditation.
+Most of the different types of meditation techniques practiced today come from the tradition of Buddhism.

-This image explains all the different types of Buddhism (colick for full size image)
+This image explains all the different types of Buddhism (click for full size image)